Bicentennial Test

 The Bicentennial Test was a single Test cricket match played between Australia and England at the Sydney Cricket Ground in celebration of the bicentenary of permanent colonial settlement in Australia.
 The match took place from 29 January to 2 February 1988 and was drawn.
 It did not count as part of The Ashes series, in the same way as the Centenary Tests in 1977 and 1980 also were excluded from the Ashes lists.

 The match was played in the middle of an England tour to New Zealand, where the team later played three Test matches, all of them also drawn.
 In late 1987, the England team had toured Pakistan, and Australia had hosted Tests and One Day Internationals against New Zealand.
-Australia also hosted a single test against the Sri Lanka after the Bicentennial test in Perth in February 1988.
+Australia also hosted a single test against Sri Lanka after the Bicentennial test in Perth in February 1988.

 Following the test, a one-day international was also played as part of the bicentennial celebrations, which Australia won.